opattison/olivermakes/_posts/2016-05-07-jekyllconf-responsive-images.md

 ---

-These are accompanying notes from a pre-recorded Jekyll lightning talk.
+Accompanying notes from a pre-recorded Jekyll lightning talk.
 Video coming soon.
 {:.focus}

 Static websites built with tools like Jekyll are fast by their nature.
 With quickly served static assets (like HTML documents, scripts, images, and stylesheets) there is not much overhead in hosting a static site.